 - Easily transportable – Many spill containment pallets are specifically designed for transportation and warehouse processes.
 They are therefore built to be easily moved by forklift or pallet jacks.
 Their rigidity and structure also make them stackable.

 - Compliant – Reliable and effective spill containment is useless if it does not comply with the various regulations surrounding chemical transportation.
 As a result, spill containment pallets should be fully compliant with all home and international requirements.

 How Can Spill Containment Products Simplify Containment Procedures?

 Using spill containment products when transporting liquids can make hazardous containment procedures simpler and easier to enact.
-For instance, the New South Wales Department of Primary Industries has released guidelines on containment procedures for chemical spills.
+For instance, the New South Wales NSW Department of Primary Industries has guidelines on containment procedures for chemical spills.
 They state that businesses who are faced with a spillage should:

 - Manage the source of the spill – Take whatever steps are necessary to stem the flow of the hazardous material.

 - Contain the spill – Ensure that the spilt substances are contained in as small an area as possible to prevent them from spreading and causing more harm.

 - Isolate the affected area – Prevent people from gaining access to the area affected by the liquid spillage.